-- a.
-Schedules and Visit Plans. - (1) The Departmental Representative should coordinate with the Board and its staff, to the extent possible, in long-range scheduling of planned site visits (exclusive of those pursuant to formal investigations) and should publish weekly updates of visit plans for the Department's use. - (2) The Departmental Representative should obtain input from Secretarial Officers and Operations/Area Office Managers regarding site schedules and facility conditions for use in coordination of site visit scheduling with the Board staff. - (3) The Departmental Representative's office should provide copies of the schedules and plans to Secretarial Officers, the Associate Deputy Secretary for Field Management, and Points of Contact. - b.
-Board Request for Site Visit. - (1) The request for a visit to a facility is normally made by the Board or its staff with the appropriate Operations/Area Office Point of Contact.
-The Operations/Area Office Point of Contact shall inform the Departmental Representative and the appropriate Secretarial Officer Points of Contact and Program Manager(s) of the request.
-If the Board or Board staff's request is made directly to Headquarters or others, the cognizant Department staff member should inform and coordinate with the appropriate Operations/Area Office Point of Contact. - (2) The Departmental Representative should ensure prompt distribution of the Board/Board staff requests for site visits.
+a.
+Schedules and Visit Plans.

+- (1) The Departmental Representative should coordinate with the Board and its staff, to the extent possible, in long-range scheduling of planned site visits (exclusive of those pursuant to formal investigations) and should publish weekly updates of visit plans for the Department's use. - (2) The Departmental Representative should obtain input from Secretarial Officers and Operations/Area Office Managers regarding site schedules and facility conditions for use in coordination of site visit scheduling with the Board staff. - (3) The Departmental Representative's office should provide copies of the schedules and plans to Secretarial Officers and Points of Contact.

+b.
+Board/Board Staff Requests for Site Visit.

+- (1) The request for a visit to a facility is normally made by the Board or its staff with the appropriate Operations/Area Office Point of Contact.
+The Operations/Area Office Point of Contact must inform the Departmental Representative and the appropriate Secretarial Officer Point(s) of Contact and Program Manager(s) of the request.
+If the Board or Board staff's request is made directly to Headquarters or others, the cognizant Departmental staff member should inform and coordinate with the appropriate Operations/Area Office Point of Contact. - (2) The Departmental Representative should ensure prompt distribution of the Board/Board staff requests for site visits.
 The objective is to ensure that affected Departmental elements receive as much advance notice as possible.
 The Departmental Representative's office or the Operations/Area Office Point of Contact should distribute additional visit information and a detailed agenda as it becomes available. - (3) The Operations/Area Office Point of Contact should work with the requesting parties to understand the topics being reviewed and to establish an appropriate site visit agenda.
-If the topics or areas had recently been reviewed by other Board representatives, the Operations/Area Office Point of Contact should raise this fact with the requesting parties and understand how the information to be reviewed will be new or different from that which was reviewed previously.
+If the topics or areas had recently been reviewed by other